pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - [ ] More in-depth statistics of PvP & PvM fights (e.g. `DPS`, `pray flicks`, etc.).
 - [ ] Interface style choice (e.g. `old` / `2007` / `2012+` menu items).
 - [ ] If the full bank is important, complex state management is considered where the bank is incrementally sent to Twitch in payloads of 5KB in size.
-- [ ] Check whether different locations on the world influence the delay between video an updates so significantly that we would need to have a time reference to know when to update for each viewer independently.
+- [ ] Check whether different locations of viewers on the world influence the delay between video an updates so significantly that we would need to have a time reference to know when to update for each viewer independently.
-- [ ] `Freezes`: freeze counter including misses.
-- [ ] `DPS per attack type`: show DPS per for ranged, magic and melee separately.

 ## Feedback
 If you have any questions or suggestions please contact `support@osrs-tools.com` or open an issue here at Github.